 That’s what I meant when I wrote this book works as an allegory, but not as a story.
 True, the pointlessness of war is illustrated.
 Its repetitive nature.
 The carnage too.
 As a story, it falls short: there’s not even an interesting story arc dealing with the war itself.
 It’s not clear why the conflict started, it’s not clear who’s winning, we don’t have a view on the strategies, we don’t even get to know the enemy.
-And again, as an allegory for a soldier participating in the Vietnam war all that’s probably pretty on the money, but it doesn’t make a good story, and surely not without character development.
+And again, as an allegory for a soldier participating in the Vietnam war all that’s probably pretty on the money, but it doesn’t make a good story, let alone without character development.

 What’s also lacking is ethics.
 One would think that a veteran like Haldeman would have interesting things to say about moral responsibility, duty, guilt, the nature of suffering, and the likes.
 Aside from a few fancy Von Clausewitz quotes, there’s only this shallow passage, after Mandela – aided by hypnotic conditioning – killed some aliens.